apache/nuttx/configs/same70-xplained/README.txt

   If you add a crystal to your board, you can select to use it with the definition BOARD_HAVE_SLOWXTAL in the configs/same70-xplained/board.h file.

+  The slow clock has a resolution of about 30.518 microseconds.
+Ideally, the value of CONFIG_USEC_PER_TICK should be an exact multiple of the clock resolution.
+Otherwise there will be cumulative timing inaccuracies.
+A choice of:

+    CONFIG_USEC_PER_TICK=61, or
+    CONFIG_USEC_PER_TICK=122

+  will be close but will still have inaccuracies that will effect the time due to long term error build-up.

+  UPDATE: As of this writing (2015-12-02), the Tickless support is functional.
+However, the timing for all delays appears to be half the duration that it should be.
+I don't see anything wrong with the setup and I am suspecting that there may be something I don't understand about the counting frequency.

   SAME70 Timer Usage
   ------------------